IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/what-is-tomtom-digital-cockpit.md

 product is really just a couple of lines of code.
 Most of the work is done by a Gradle build file that pulls in all the off-the-shelf components that provide the actual functionality of the application.
-In the diagram, these off-the-shelf components are the modules (or _puzzle pieces_) in the blocks “TomTom IndiGO Application Suite” and “TomTom IndiGO Application Platform”.
+In the diagram, these off-the-shelf components are the modules (or _puzzle pieces_) in the blocks “TomTom Digital Cockpit Application Suite” and “TomTom Digital Cockpit Application Platform”.

 Forking and building the IVI Template App is a great way to start development of a new IVI system.
 It gets you up and running really fast.
 From there on, you can easily modify or add any puzzle